In which horrifying unethical experiments

 Permalink

 Anyway!
 She starts taking bounties.
-It's been over a year (maybe two? she didn't keep track) since she started roaming around Einbech and Einbroch—with Magenta and occasionally Gonie in tow—to kill weak rapidly-respawning creatures for the first few trickles of Stat increases and Skill potential and they definitely don't give her anything anymore, and with her Regeneration passive plus the condensed red potion dispenser in her legs she mostly no longer needs an active healer in her party.
+It's been over a year (maybe two? she didn't keep track) since she started roaming around Einbech and Einbroch—with Magenta and occasionally Gonie in tow—to kill weak rapidly-respawning creatures for the first few trickles of Stat increases and Skill potential, and they definitely don't give her anything anymore.
+Plus, with her Regeneration passive and the condensed red potion dispenser in her legs she mostly no longer needs an active healer in her party.
 Or a party at all, really, at least to go after rank 0 Eden bounties until she gets to rank 1.
-And her tech probably means that she's able to take on more difficult bounties that would be predicted by her "power level" but cheating is just technique.
+And her tech probably means that she's able to take on more difficult bounties than would be predicted by her "power level" but cheating is just technique.

 The bounty she's eyeing right now, however, is very much not rated for solo play.